-During the 2013 Discretionary Re-inspection program 79 properties were inspected on Adam, Bennett, Bob's, Farren, Otty and Pike Lakes, plus 49 properties on Big Rideau, Black, and Christie, Davern, Little Sliver, Rainbow Lakes and the Tay River through the Voluntary program, for a total of 128 properties with 149 site visits.
-There are an additional 52 follow up site visits required, for a total of 201 inspections to be completed by July of 2014.
+During the 2017 Discretionary Re-inspection program 113 properties were inspected on Adam, Bennett, Bob's, Little Silver, Long, Otty, Pike and Rainbow Lakes with 119 site visits.
+There are an additional 11 follow-up site visits required, for a total of 130 inspections to be completed by July of 2018.

 Participants were asked to return the questionnaire, included in the property owner information package, to the Mississippi Rideau Septic System Office (MRSSO).
 Once received, the administration staff entered the questionnaire in our database as being returned.
 If an appointment was not booked, the property owner would be contacted via phone or email to notify them of an inspection date, one week in advance.
-Properties included in the Discretionary program which did not return a questionnaire, were notified of their appointment a minimum of three weeks prior to the inspection date.
+Properties included in the Discretionary program were notified of their appointment in the property owner package and were given the opportunity to arrange a new appointment, if required.

-The inspections began on June 7, 2013 and the last inspection was completed on October 23, 2013.
-Most of the inspections were completed in June, July, and

-August; the months when cottagers are most likely to be present.
+The inspections began on July 7, 2017 and the last inspection was completed on October 6, 2017.
+Most of the inspections were completed in July and August; the months when cottagers are most likely to be present.

 The table on the right identifies the number of inspections completed per Lake.
-As a result of the program, 46 systems were identified as having no concern, 71 systems requiring remedial work, 10 system replacements required and 1 property was requested to provide more information.
+As a result of the program, 72 systems were identified as having no concern, 39 systems requiring remedial work, 1 system replacements required and 1 requiring more information.